-- The last day for student initiated withdrawals is October 24th.
-With a MW schedule, 8 absences will meet the 25% policy standards. - Attendance will be taken at the beginning of each class. - o I will take attendance at two minutes after the posted class start time. - o If you are not present in class when attendance is taken you will be counted absent. - If you arrive late to Class, it is your responsibility to communicate with me at the end of class and change your absent status for the day. - You are allowed one (1) "grace" tardy.
-The first time that you arrive late to class, I will not count the tardy. - o Following your grace tardy, every two (2) subsequent tardies will count as one (1) absence. - DO NOT enter or leave class while a classmate is presenting a speech.
+- The last day for student initiated withdrawals is March 21st.
+With a TTH schedule, 8 absences will meet the 25% policy standards. - Attendance will be taken at the beginning of each class. - I will take attendance at two minutes after the posted class start time. - If you are not present in class when attendance is taken you will be counted absent. - If you arrive late to Class, it is your responsibility to communicate with me at the end of class and change your absent status for the day. - You are allowed one (1) "grace" tardy.
+The first time that you arrive late to class, I will not count the tardy. - Following your grace tardy, every two (2) subsequent tardies will count as one (1) absence. - DO NOT enter or leave class while a classmate is presenting a speech.